FlorianKrull/CompilerConstructionSS2019/README.md

 ### Evaluation System

 I'll be using a virtualised, updated Ubuntu 18.04 LTS (64 bit) to examine your submissions.
+From this you can infer the software versions I'll be using.
 The submitted code has to compile and run on this system.
-This information tells you which software versions I'll be using.

 ### Absence